Panama: Conquest to 1799

 Rodrigo de Bastidas sailed westward from Venezuela in 1501 in search of gold, and became the first European to explore the isthmus of Panama.
-A year later, Christopher Columbus visited the isthmus, and established a short-lived settlement in the Darien.
+A year later, Christopher Columbus visited the isthmus, and established a short-lived settlement in the province of Darien.
 Vasco Núñez de Balboa's tortuous trek from the Atlantic to the Pacific in 1513 demonstrated that the isthmus was indeed the path between the seas, and Panama quickly became the crossroads and marketplace of Spain's empire in the New World.
 King Ferdinand II assigned Pedro Arias Dávila as Royal Governor.
-He arrived in June 1514 with a 19 vessels and 1,500 men.
+He arrived in June 1514 with 19 vessels and 1,500 men.
 In 1519, Dávila founded Panama City.
 Gold and silver were brought by ship from South America, hauled across the isthmus, and loaded aboard ships for Spain.
 The route became known as the Camino Real, or Royal Road, although it was more commonly known as Camino de Cruces (Road of Crosses) because of the number of gravesites along the way.
+At 1520 the Genoese controlled the port of Panama.
+The Genoese obtained a concession from the Spanish to exploit the port of Panama mainly for the slave trade, until the destruction of the primeval city in 1671.
+In the meantime in 1635 Don Sebastián Hurtado de Corcuera, the then governor of Panama, had recruited Genoese, Peruvians, and Panamanians, as soldiers to wage war against Muslims in the Philippines and to found the city of Zamboanga.

 Panama was under Spanish rule for almost 300 years (1538–1821), and became part of the Viceroyalty of Peru, along with all other Spanish possessions in South America.
 From the outset, Panamanian identity was based on a sense of "geographic destiny", and Panamanian fortunes fluctuated with the geopolitical importance of the isthmus.
 The colonial experience spawned Panamanian nationalism and a racially complex and highly stratified society, the source of internal conflicts that ran counter to the unifying force of nationalism.

-In 1538, the Real Audiencia of Panama was established, initially with jurisdiction from Nicaragua to Cape Horn, until the conquest of Peru.
-A Real Audiencia was a judicial district that functioned as an appeals court.
-Each audiencia had an oidor (Spanish: hearer, a judge).